jacksleight/statamic-bard-mutator/README.md

 ## Examples

-Here are a couple of examples of what's possible.
+Here are a few examples of what's possible.
 For more information and more examples check [the documentation](https://jacksleight.github.io/statamic-bard-mutator/).

 ### Add `noopener` to all external links: